 - OSD Controls

 Please use these recommended best practices in order to plan a successful license plate capture camera installation.
 It is important to mount the camera so that the camera view width is 16 feet or less at the point where plates will be captured.
 License plate cameras can not monitor wide areas also capture small details like the numbers on a license plate.
 These are extremely important concepts to understand when planning a successful license plate capture system.

 Horizontal Mounting Angle

 LPR cameras should not be mounted at a distance to the left or right side of the viewing area at an angle greater than 15 degrees.

 Vertical Mounting Angle

-In order to capture the numbers and letters on a license plate, LPR cameras can not be mounted at height that creates an angle greater that 30 degrees.
-The less of an angle, the better, when it comes to license plate capture.
+In order to capture the numbers and letters on a license plate, LPR cameras cannot be mounted at a height that creates an angle greater than 30 degrees.
+The less of an angle, the better when it comes to license plate capture.